David extension of circle homeomorphisms, welding, mating, and removability: Preliminaries on David homeomorphisms

 \begin{prop} Let $f\colon U\to V$ be a David homeomorphism between open sets $U,V\subset \widehat {\C}$. \begin{enumerate}[\upshape(i)] \item If $g\colon V \to \widehat{\C}$ is a quasiconformal embedding then $g\circ f$ is a David map. \item If $W\subset {\widehat{\C}}$ is an open set and $g\colon W \to U$ is a quasiconformal homeomorphism that extends to a quasiconformal homeomorphism of an open neighborhood of $\br W$ onto an open neighborhood of $\br U$, then $f\circ g$ is a David map. \item If $W\subset \widehat{\C}$ is an open set, and $g\colon W\to U$ is a non-constant quasiregular map that extends to a quasiregular map in an open neighborhood of $\br W$, then the function is a David coefficient in $W$. \item If $U$ is a quasidisk, $W$ is a John domain, and $g\colon W\to U$ is a quasiconformal homeomorphism, then $f\circ g$ is a David map. \end{enumerate} \end{prop}

 Note that (ii) and (iii) imply that if $\mu$ is a David coefficient and $g$ is a quasiconformal or quasiregular map, then the pullback $g^*\mu$ is also a David coefficient.
-The proposition actually requires a David map $f$ with $\mu_f=\mu$; however, there is always such a map $f$ given by Theorem \ref{theorem:integrability_david}.
+The proposition actually requires the existence of a David map $f$ with $\mu_f=\mu$; however, there is always such a map $f$ given by Theorem \ref{theorem:integrability_david}.

 The proof relies partially on \cite[Theorem 5.13]{HK14}, which concerns the composition of Sobolev functions with Sobolev homeomorphisms.
 We quote below some special instances of the theorem that we will use.